Skip to main content

 If a woman is pregnant and diagnosed with Hodgkin lymphoma (HL), treatment options depend on several factors.
 The woman and her doctors (including her obstetrician) must think about the extent or stage of the lymphoma, how quickly it's growing, how far along the pregnancy is, and the woman’s own personal preferences.

 If the HL needs to be treated during the pregnancy, it's delayed until after the first trimester, if possible.
 This is because the risks to the baby are lower after the first 3 months.
-Treatment is usually chemotherapy using either one or a few drugs (often the ABVD combo), based on each case.
+Treatment is usually chemotherapy using either one or a few drugs (often the ABVD combo), based on the situation.

 If HL is diagnosed during the second half of the pregnancy and isn't causing problems, a woman can often wait until the baby is born before starting treatment.
 This approach is safest for the baby.
 (Sometimes labor is induced a few weeks early and treatment is started right away.)